ThalesGroup/ciphertrust-kms-spire-plugin/README.md

 The plugin binary will be placed in the `bin` folder

 **Important note**
-* `make build` will automatically parse the code to detect any anomally.
+* `make build` will automatically parse the code to detect any anomaly.
 * Prior runing the `make build`, install the [staticcheck](https://staticcheck.dev/docs/getting-started/), gofmt & go vet (go analysis tools) and the [goreportcard](https://github.com/gojp/goreportcard) tool.
-* if no annomally found, the binary and its hash will be generated in the `bin` folder.
+* if no anomaly found, the binary and its hash will be generated in the `bin` folder.

 ```bash
 gofmt...